bytecodealliance/rfcs/accepted/rfc-process.md

 There are two primary motivations for creating an RFC process for the Bytecode Alliance:

 *   **Coordination with stakeholders**.
-Core BA projects have a growing set of stakeholders building on top of the projects, but not necessarily closely involved in day-to-day development.
-This group will only grow as the BA brings on more members.
+Core BA projects have a growing set of stakeholders using and contributing to foundational projects, often from varied organizations or teams.
 An RFC process makes it easier to communicate _possible major changes_ that stakeholders may care about, and gives them a chance to weigh in.

 *   **Coordination within a project**.
 As the BA grows, we hope and expect that projects will be actively developed by multiple organizations, rather than just by a “home” organization.
 While day-to-day activity can be handled through issues, pull requests, and regular meetings, having a dedicated RFC venue makes it easier to separate out discussions with far-ranging consequences that all project developers may have an interest in.